llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 The Devil inverted, isn't as bad as it looks, especially in this situation.
 The devil represents vice and addiction - all of the stuff we talked about above with Microsoft's legacy.
 Inverted, it represents that you've repented or overcome that darkness.

 As Microsoft worked through Windows 8 and the Surface, we all were all willing to forgive to some extent.
-Some tech bloggers went even further, portraying Microsft as the underdog and Apple as the evil giant - a total role reversal.
+Some tech bloggers went even further, portraying Microsoft as the underdog and Apple as the evil giant - a total role reversal.

 ---------------------------------------